Thomas is an avid student of evolutionary history with a deep fondness for the natural world.

 A spider's spinnerets require the suspension of silk-producing spigots on flexible muscles that can quickly aim them across a large angular distribution.

-Most spiders have six spinnerets with several spigots on each, and these are typically located towards the rear of the abdomen.
-However, Mesothelae had eight spinnerets which were centered.
+Most spiders have six spinnerets with several spigots on each, and these are typically located near the rear of the abdomen.
+However, Mesothelae have eight spinnerets that are centered.
 Most species of Mesothelae are now extinct, although some still remain in south-east Asia and Japan.

 Modern Spiders (250 mya)